A topology-changing variational framework for the Einstein-Hilbert functional: Introduction

 The long-standing gap together with the possibility of high-impact physical implications both warrant a more careful, rigorous analysis of topological variations.
 In this paper, we introduce a foundational approach aiming to establish a topological calculus of variations.
 In Section \ref{GR without topological variations}, we give a rigorous reformulation of the Einstein-Hilbert action as a localized variational principle, motivated by the local nature of Einstein's equations.
 We work with an appropriate space of admissible Sobolev metrics which offers a rich mathematical framework that allows to establish rigorous continuity results.
 The admissible variations are moreover encoded in the topology with which one equips the space of variational configurations, which in particular is the final topology with respect to the associated variational maps.
-In the case of pure geometric variations, this topology looks like a disjoint union of variational configurations over non-diffeomorphic structures, thus restricting the possibility of transitions from one background topology to another.
-In Section \ref{GR with topological variations} we argue that this topology can be refined to accommodate certain topological variations, while in Sections \ref{Disconnected topological variations} and \ref{Connected topological variations} we respectively introduce two types of infinitesimal topological variations, introducing new topology either via disconnected components or via surgery.
-We establish continuity of Einstein-Hilbert action with respect to the final topology of the associated deformation maps, which we further use to define topological functional derivatives.
-We compute these derivatives for the Einstein-Hilbert action, and establish the existence of a critical dimension which must be exceeded to ensure that the action admits critical points, a feature absent from the regime of purely geometric variations.
-Interestingly, the critical dimension is equal to four, which implies that Einstein-Hilbert action has no critical points in that dimension when topological variations are involved, which in turn brings forward issues with its well-posedness both in the classical and quantum setting.
-In Section \ref{Quadratic terms}, we briefly investigate the non-trivial effect of critical dimension shift in the presence of higher order curvature terms.

-In Appendix \ref{Blow-up}, we showcase a phenomenon of scalar curvature blow-up which is related to our analysis.
-This seems to be already known among experts (see, e.g. Nguyen \cite{nguyen2022}), but we nevertheless illustrate it via a class of concrete examples.
+In the case of purely geometric variations, this topology looks like a disjoint union of variational configurations over non-diffeomorphic structures, thus restricting the possibility of transitions from one background topology to another.